~ 5 MIN READ

 Use this four-step gap analysis template to identify the “gaps” in your performance that may be holding you back.

 It’s an age-old business dilemma: You want to grow your business, but aren’t sure where or how to allocate resources to make it happen.
 Sound familiar?
 If so, you may need to conduct a gap analysis.

-A gap analysis is an examination of your current performance for the purpose of identifying the differences between your current state of business and where you’d like to be.
+A gap analysis is an examination and assessment of your current performance for the purpose of identifying the differences between your current state of business and where you’d like to be.
 It can be boiled down into a few questions:

 - Where are we now?